 Roth IRA

-Note that Roth IRAs are not considered foreign pension plans nor foreign retirement arrangements, so a deduction under paragraph 60(j) of the ITA cannot be claimed in connection to withdrawals from these plans.4 Therefore, you cannot contribute lump sum withdrawals from a Roth IRA plan to your RRSP without using available RRSP contribution room.
+Note that Roth IRAs aren't considered foreign pension plans nor foreign retirement arrangements, so a deduction under paragraph 60(j) of the ITA cannot be claimed in connection to withdrawals from these plans.4 Therefore, you cannot contribute lump sum withdrawals from a Roth IRA plan to your RRSP without using available RRSP contribution room.

 More precisely, what is the tax treatment, in Canada, for a Roth IRA held by a Canadian resident?